marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/GCP.md

 **Service Account:**

-For you to use Daffy to install on **GCP**, you need to create a service account that has the correct permission to install.
+In order to install on **GCP** with Daffy, you need to create a service account that has the correct permission to install.

 [https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating){target=_blank}